• Skip to primary navigation

 Soon, I started seeing sakura (cherry blossoms) blooming everywhere in NYC and became obsessed with seeing each and every tree … or at least as many as I possibly could!
 And they’re everywhere once you start looking.

 If you’re searching NYC cherry blossoms, too, look no further!
-I’ve rounded up the BEST places to see these gorgeous trees (with at least one location in every borough), plus all of NYC’s cherry blossom festivals.
+I’ve rounded up the BEST places to see these gorgeous trees (there's at least one location in every borough), plus all of NYC’s cherry blossom festivals.

 History of New York City Cherry Blossom Trees